dann1/one-deploy/test_molecule.md

 - Provide OpenNebula endpoint and credentials.
 - Provide your support token (required for the `prometheus-ha` environment).
-- Customize VNET name, subnet and custom IP ranges.
+- Customize VNET name, subnet and IP ranges.

 ## Converging environments